praiskup/praiskup.github.io/_posts/2024-03-15-copr-and-pulp-content-hosting.md

 The Fedora Copr storage hosts (beginning of Y2024) approximately 33TB of data (RPM repositories and RPM files).
-The data is stored on a Fedora server, utilizing a [rather complicated lvm+raid setup][raid], all hosted on AWS EC2, typically hidden behind CDN (AWS CloudFront).
+The data is stored on a Fedora server, utilizing a [rather complicated lvm+raid setup][raid], all hosted on AWS EC2, typically hidden behind CDN ([AWS CloudFront][cloudfront]).
 Modifying this setup and further maintenance is non-trivial (adding new arrays of disks into LVM, migrating the box to new Fedora releases, etc).

 We'd like to use something that auto-scales long-term, either something like Amazon EFS (seems more expensive compared to our current setup) or S3